async-profiler/async-profiler/README.md

 insufficient frame buffer size, increase this value from the default.
 Example: `./profiler.sh -b 5000000 8983`

+* `-t` - profile threads separately.
+Each stack trace will end with a frame that denotes a single thread.
+Example: `./profiler.sh -t 8983`

 * `-o fmt[,fmt...]` - specifies what information to dump when profiling ends.
 This is a comma-separated list of the following options:
   - `summary` - dump basic profiling statistics;